 The frontline healthcare workers are the ones who conduct patient care and diagnosis out in the field.
 Having access to up-to-date patient data, healthcare resources and the ability to quickly connect to the healthcare facility base is critical for the frontline healthcare services.

 Android tablet kiosks for healthcare that are locked down into multi-app kiosk mode can help in enabling the frontline healthcare workers to access everything they need to extend elevated patient care on the field.

 5. Enabling senior care homes with Android tablet kiosks

 Senior care homes and assisted living facilities also come under the healthcare ecosystem.
 Globally, such facilities are seeing a huge rise along with hospice care centers for terminally ill patients or patients suffering from chronic diseases.
 Android tablet kiosks can be installed or offered to each patient/senior in such facilities enabling physicians to have quick access to their EHR while enabling the patients to reach out for medical advice quickly, over the air.

 These Android tablet kiosks can also double up as devices used for entertainment and communication by the said individuals.

-Android tablets as healthcare kiosks are widely recognized thanks to the low total cost of ownership, ease of use and versatility of hardware.
-But without the help of an Android Kiosk Mode solution, these Android healthcare kiosks are prone to security vulnerabilities exposing critical patient data, can cause distractions to healthcare workers and make their management and provisioning difficult for healthcare facilities.
+Android tablets as healthcare kiosks are widely recognized thanks to the low total cost of ownership, ease of use, and versatility of hardware.
+But without the help of an Android Kiosk Mode solution, these Android healthcare kiosks are prone to security vulnerabilities exposing critical patient data, which can cause distractions to healthcare workers and make their management and provisioning difficult for healthcare facilities.